keirthana/anbox-cloud-docs/contribute/anbox-style-guide.md

 Always use font `ubuntu` and  the standard font size is 15pt.

-Use only the provided colours.
-See the colour palette at [`https://design.ubuntu.com/brand/colour-palette/`](https://design.ubuntu.com/brand/colour-palette/) .
+Use only the provided colors.
+See the [Ubuntu color palette](https://design.ubuntu.com/brand/colour-palette).

 Once created, upload images along with their source files to the [images](/images/) folder of the documentation repository.